filodb/FiloDB/README.md

 ## Current Status

 * The storage format is subject to change at this time.
 * You can ingest data using Spark, partitioned by a partition key, and sorted using a sort key.
+CLI ingestion only by CSV files.
-* Only string partition keys and Long/Timestamp sort keys are supported, but many more to come
+* Only string partition keys and Long/Timestamp/Int/Double sort keys are supported, but many more to come

 ## Roadmap